Andrewodwyer/City-Events-Blog/README.md

 - Example User Stories:
 	- “As a user I can open a event listing from the calendar so that see more details of the event”
-	- “As a User, I want to browse and search for events so that I can find events that interest me.”
+	- “As a User, I want to browse and search for events so that I can find events that interests me.”

 Each of these epics groups together the relevant user stories under a common theme, making it easier to manage and visualise progress on the Kanban board.
 The Epics are grouped using Tags on the User Stories eg. Tag: "Epic 1: Registered Users"